unixorn/awesome-zsh-plugins/README.md

 # Even more completions
 * [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) is a collection of extra completions for zsh.
 To use it, add `antigen bundle zsh-users/zsh-completions src` to your .zshrc
 * [RobSis/zsh-completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
-Load it last so it doesn't override completions provided by your other plugins
+Load it last so it doesn't override completions provided by your other plugins.

 # Installation

 ## Antigen

-Most of these plugins can be installed by adding `antigen bundle githubuser/reponame` to your .zshrc file.
+Most of these plugins can be installed by just adding `antigen bundle githubuser/reponame` to your .zshrc file.
 Antigen will handle cloning the plugin for you automatically.

 ## dotzsh